Identifying Critical States by the Action-Based Variance of Expected Return: Conclusion

 \subsubsection{Acknowledgments.}

 This paper is based partly on results obtained from a project commissioned by the New Energy and Industrial Technology Development Organization (NEDO), and partly on results obtained from research activity in Chair for Frontier AI Education, School of Information Science and Technology, The University of Tokyo.
+The final authenticated publication is available online at \url{https://doi.org/10.1007/978-3-030-61609-0_29}.